hyattsaleh15/Horse-Racing-Data-Extraction/README.md

 From each race, the following information was collected:

 Location: city in which the race took place.<br>
-Date: date of the race.
+Date: date of the race.<br>
-Time: time of the day of the race.
+Time: time of the day of the race.<br>
-Going: condition of the surface.
+Going: condition of the surface.<br>
-Surface: type of surface.
+Surface: type of surface.<br>
-Lenght: lenght of the track.
+Lenght: lenght of the track.<br>

 From each participant of the race (horse), the following information was collected:

-Position: position at the end of the race.
+Position: position at the end of the race.<br>
-Distance from first: distance between the horse and the winner.
+Distance from first: distance between the horse and the winner.<br>
-Stall: stall where the horse started the race.
+Stall: stall where the horse started the race.<br>
-Name: name of the horse.
+Name: name of the horse.<br>
-Age: age of the horse.
+Age: age of the horse.<br>
-Weight: weight of the horse.
+Weight: weight of the horse.<br>
-Odds: odds of winning (given by the public).
+Odds: odds of winning (given by the public).<br>
-Trainer: trainer's name.
+Trainer: trainer's name.<br>
 Jockey: jockey's name.